 Overall, I have to look back on my reluctance to go to Mediavine and laugh.
 I had no idea what I was thinking.

 If you are able to get accepted to this ad network (25,000 monthly sessions at a minimum), and do not mind having a bit more ads on your site than you likely do now, make the switch to Mediavine today.
-Exclusivity is not a scary word, and the payment terms of net 75 are not the worst in the world (although Adsense users may find a bit of a gap in pay during the switch).
-But for the revenue jump, annual bonus of revenue share, and SEO benefits of switching, I ask myself every day why we didn’t switch sooner.
+Exclusivity is not a scary word, and the payment terms are not the worst in the world (although Adsense users may find a bit of a gap in pay during the switch).
+But for the revenue jump, annual bonus of revenue share, and SEO benefits of switching, I ask myself every day why we didn't switch sooner.

 Check Mediavine out now!